kryptco/www/static/src/blog/_posts/2018-08-30-krypton-zero-trust-infrastructure.md

 - Next, Krypton sends its session public key encrypted to the extension's public key (*step (2) above*)
 - This message acts as an indicator to the extension that a Krypton phone client has scanned the QR code and wants to initiate a pairing

 > `s_pub_key` is encrypted under `c_pub_key` to prevent an active adversary from switching out `s_pub_key` to another public key.
 An adversary would have to know `c_pub_key` to be able to insert its own public key.
 This creates a race: the extension only remembers and responds to the first Krypton client to send the message in *step (2)*.
-The next step allows Krypton to confirm that krd paired with it and not any other client.
+The next step allows Krypton to confirm that the browser extension paired with it and not any other client.

 ### 3: extension_hello